TREASURIES-Yields down as Italian bond selloff sends investors stateside

 Though turmoil in Italy may continue to send investors to the Treasury market, a deluge of new corporate bond issues was expected to put upward pressure on yields.
 Traders estimated this week will see more than $40 billion in new issuance.

 “There’s a lot of investment-grade supply - the Comcast deal is probably going to price today.
-It’s definitely weighing on the market, definitely affected the long end,” said Lederer.
+It’s definitely weighing on the market, definitely affected the long end,” said Justin Lederer, Treasury analyst and trader at Cantor Fitzgerald.

 The company is approaching investors with maturities from two up to 40 years both in fixed and floating-rate format.
 Investors are expecting a deal of at least $20 billion or more.

 Federal Reserve Chair Jerome Powell will speak at 12:45 p.m.
 ET (16:45 GMT), though he is not expected to say anything markedly different from his statement following the Federal Open Markets Committee meeting last week.
-(Reporting by Kate Duguid; Editing by Meredith Mazzilli)
+(Reporting by Kate Duguid; Editing by Meredith Mazzilli and Jonathan Oatis)